Ocean County Government

 The County of Ocean, New Jersey – 2023/2024 Recovery Plan

 Since March of 2020, when the coronavirus pandemic resulted in a host of state-mandated restrictions affecting schools, businesses, local governments and residents, the financial impact of COVID 19 continues to reverberate throughout our communities.
-While the virus spread has decreased substantially with the assistance of vaccines and testing, many are still hurting from the fiscal, economical and emotional losses experienced during this time.
+While the virus spread has decreased with the assistance of vaccines and testing, there continues to be fiscal, economical and emotional losses experienced.

 Ocean County is appropriating funds from the American Rescue Plan Act to assist its municipalities, public health agencies, human services and a host of providers to help those most affected by COVID 19.